cherishkim42/covid/proposal.md

 * <b>To demonstrate completion</b>, I will link to the GitHub commit in the tracker.

 ## 🔥Stretch goals (_optional_)
-1. Parlay findings from EDAs into text mining and other machine learning efforts for the COVID-19 Open Research Dataset Challenge (CORD-19): https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge
+1. Parlay findings from EDAs into text mining and other machine learning efforts for CORD-19.
 1. User-interactive website to display data in a visual, easily digestible way.